dhruvasagar/vim-github-review/README.md

 # VIM Github Review v0.0.1
 Helper functions for github PR review workflow

+NOTE: This is meant to complement https://github.com/dhruvasagar/dotfiles/blob/master/bin/review which allows for reviewing github PRs from the command-line.

 ## Installation

 If you don't have a preferred installation method, I recommend